 *Note: Psychology Undergraduate Advising closely monitors capstone enrollment to ensure that all students have fulfilled the necessary prerequisites.
-You may be dropped from the course if requirements are not met.
+You may be dropped from the course if the prerequisites are not met.
 If you have questions about your preparation for the capstone course, please email firstname.lastname@example.org.

 Psychology BA majors may select between three experiences, including a research laboratory capstone (PSY 3901W), individual interest capstone (PSY 3902W), and community engagement capstone (PSY 3903W).
 The course you choose will determine the specific requirements and expectations associated with your capstone experience.

-Watch the above video to learn more about the Psychology Capstone Course and which track is most suitable for you:
+Watch the video at the top of the page to and read the descriptions below to learn more about the Psychology Capstone Course and which track is most suitable for you:

 Capstone in Psychology - Research Laboratory: PSY 3901W